Dreamsorcerer/bthidhub/filters/README.md

 When testing the MX Master 3 mouse, I found the side wheel was inverted.
 Reversing the direction of this is pretty simple.
-From the report descriptor or simply printing the events in the filter it was quick to see that the pointer events have a report ID of 2 and that the last byte of the event is the scroll wheel.
+From the report descriptor or simply printing the events in the filter it was quick to see that the pointer events have a report ID of 2 and that the last byte of the event is the side wheel.
 Depending on how fast you turn it, the value of the last byte will increase from 01 upwards in one direction and from FF downwards in the other direction (00 at rest).
 So, we simply need to invert that byte.